-Points will be awarded according to the scale as described in Art.
-5.3.2.

-For the purpose of allocating points, the Power Stage Classification shall be calculated using the stage time plus any other time penalty accrued on this stage, including any false start penalty.

-To score points, a driver must be classified in the Final Classification of the rally.

-If a driver appears in the Power Stage classification but is not classified in the Final Official Classification of the rally, the Stewards shall decide whether the next Competitor should be moved up in the Power Stage classification for the attribution of Power Stage points.

-If the Power Stage is definitively stopped before all P1 drivers eligible to start the Power Stage have had the opportunity to complete the stage, the FIA may decide that no points are awarded for the Power Stage.

-13.3.5 For the purposes of live TV, there will be interviews and a podium ceremony after the STOP control of the stage.
+- Points will be awarded according to the scale as described in Art.
+5.3.2. - For the purpose of allocating points, the Power Stage Classification shall be calculated using the stage time plus any other time penalty accrued on this stage, including any false start penalty. - To score points, a driver must be classified in the Final Classification of the rally. - If a driver appears in the Power Stage classification but is not classified in the Final Classification of the rally, the Stewards shall decide whether the next Competitor should be moved up in the Power Stage classification for the attribution of Power Stage points. - If the Power Stage is definitively stopped before all P1 drivers eligible to start the Power Stage have had the opportunity to complete the stage, the FIA may decide that no points are awarded for the Power Stage. - Any crew which does not start the Power Stage in the given order will not be eligible to score Power Stage points as per Art.
+5.3.2 of the 2019 FIA WRC Sporting Regulations.
+Such crew may neither detract points from other drivers. - 13.3.5 For the purposes of live TV, there will be interviews and a podium ceremony after the STOP control of the stage.
 The organisers may stop any car and its crew on the road section immediately after the STOP control of the stage, so that they can take part in this.
 These crews will be directed by officials at the STOP control of the stage, who may, if necessary, modify the time allowed for the following road section.